intechsky/msexchange365/README.md

-sub­item under the Maintenance/Options menu, create the working Timetable in the Maintenance Timetables, manages the shift schedule, chooses properly working timetable or the timetable combines to establish the different shift schedule.
+sub­item under the Maintenance/Options menu, create the working Timetable in the Maintenance Timetables, manages the shift schedule, chooses properly working timetable or the timetable combines to establish the different shift schedule.sdca
 Employee Schedule: Under the Maintenance/Options menu, assign the Shift Schedule which already set to employee.
 Holiday List: Set the holiday under the Maintenance/Options menu.